Is Functional Medicine Covered By Insurance

 We see people from all walks of life, including hard working people on a fixed budget.
 They are willing to invest in their health and to them, it’s more of a priority decision than a cost decision.
 They’d rather not wait and keep doing the same things, taking the same medications, but expecting a different result.
 The upfront investment they make both financially and effort-wise often completely change the course of their health over their lifetime.

 We still absolutely encourage our patients to have insurance, especially for acute medical needs.
-And although we don’t work with insurance directly, there are still ways to reduce the cost of functional medicine:
+And although we don’t work with insurance directly, we offer several options for accessing our functional medicine protocols at various price points.

 - The savings we are able to pass on to patients on direct lower cost conventional labs can offset the total cost of functional care.